bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

   exporter:
     # -- Open Telemetry base endpoint to push metrics and traces.
 The value has a host and an optional port.
     # It should not include the URL path, such as "/v1/traces" or the scheme.
-    # This can be overriden by metrics.address or tracing.address.
+    # This can be overridden by metrics.address or tracing.address.
     address: ""
     # -- Whether to disable TLS for the exporter's HTTP connection.
-    # This can be overriden by metrics.insecure or tracing.insecure.
+    # This can be overridden by metrics.insecure or tracing.insecure.
     insecure: false
   metrics:
     # -- Open Telemetry exporter.
 Supports [NONE, STDOUT, HTTP, HTTPS, PROMETHEUS].